 - to lobby for structural change in support of homeless people at a national, regional and global level; and

 - to develop and to make available formation materials in support of this initiative with respect to Vincentian Spirituality.

 It is envisaged that this 3-year pilot would extend into a commitment up until 2030 in line with the UN Sustainable Development Goals.
-Click here for a more extensive summary.
+Click here for a summary of our Strategic Plan.